mskian/livescore/README.md

 > A Simple Scrape Method to Fetch the Live Cricket Score from espncricinfo.com

-## For Education Purpose only ✍

-> We are not Responsible for any future damage use at your own risk.if you want to use this on Production Read the ESPNcricinfo Terms and use.

 ## Methods Used ⚙

 - Cheerio.js for scrape the content